tadashi1105/dotfiles/README.md

 # tadashi1105's dotfiles

+> [!WARNING]
-**Warning**: Don’t blindly use my settings unless you know what that entails.
+> Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

 ## Installation

 ### Prerequisites

 - A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal.

 ```sh